“My appetite is huge during training, how do I fuel and not gain weight?”

 Read more on why runners need more sleep and tips to make it happen.

-Women are notorious for under eating because of scale watching and years of calorie counting.
 However a diet too low in calories will result in fatigue and likely injury.
 Marathon training stresses the body {and brain!!}, but a diet focused on high nutrition can help keep you rolling.

-Focus on including a high volume of fruits and vegetables to ensure you feel full, aren’t worried about calories and are meeting all of your bodies recovery needs.
-One of the tricks the Holiday Challengers learn is to aim for at least 5-7 servings of fruits and veggies {affectionately freggies} daily.
+One of the tricks the Holiday Challengers (a challenge I ran for many years) learned was to aim for at least 5-7 servings of fruits and veggies {affectionately freggies} daily.
 This is so much more empowering than counting calories!

-9. Electrolytes
+11. Electrolytes

 I am sure you guys now think I’ve been brainwashed as I mention electrolytes pretty much every time I talk about marathon training, but it’s just so true!